-Even though you don’t want to practice nursing at the bedside anymore, it doesn’t mean that you lose the RN title after your name.
+So, you are among the many nurses who don’t want to be nurses anymore.
+Even though you don’t want to work nursing jobs at the bedside anymore, it doesn’t mean that you lose the RN title after your name.

 After all, you struggled through nursing school.
 You worked your tail off as a new grad to learn challenging nursing skills alongside your peers.

-You may have already spent many years in the profession, working on several different units while adding new specialties and certifications to your resume along the way.
+You may have already spent many years in the profession, working different nursing jobs on several different units while adding new specialties and certifications to your resume along the way.

 Most importantly, you have helped humankind and even saved lives.

 But now you are starting to feel it’s time to move on.
-And it really shouldn’t be a surprise – nurses are burning out at a rate unparalleled to any other profession.
+And it really shouldn’t be a surprise.
+Nurses are burning out at a rate unparalleled to any other profession – especially bedside nurses.

-For me, it started after having my children and realizing that I wanted more flexibility in my life that a traditional nursing career can’t offer me at this time.
+For me, it started after having my children and realizing that I wanted more flexibility in my life that a traditional nursing career couldn’t offer me at the time.
 I speak with mothers all the time who are looking for alternative ways to practice nursing so that they can be more present for their children at home… and finally stop working 12-hour shifts!

-My point is that you will always be an RN.
-And the best part of being a nurse: your skills are highly transferable.
-There are many different ways to practice nursing… What will your next nursing pathway be?
+You will always be an RN.
+And the best part of having a nursing degree with years of direct patient care experience: your skills are highly transferable.
+There are many different ways for registered nurses to practice.
+What will your next nursing pathway be?

-I don’t want to be a nurse anymore.
-What else can I do?
+“I’m among the nurses who don’t want to be nurses anymore.
+What else can I do?”

-One aspect of the nursing profession appealed to me when I was considering becoming a nurse as a second career: flexibility.
-Nurses can take so many pathways outside of the hospital setting.
-Now it’s time to take those critical thinking skills and apply them in a new direction!
+One aspect of the nursing profession appealed to me when I was considering becoming a second-career nurse: career flexibility.
+Nurses can work in so many non-bedside nursing jobs outside of the hospital setting.
+Now it’s time to take those nursing skills and apply them towards alternative careers!

 After all, nurses are lifelong learners by nature.
 Taking on a new job away from the bedside can be exciting.
 Where will you end up next?
 Have you ever considered looking for a way to use your nursing degree working for a corporation or as a nurse entrepreneur?

-If the answer is YES, you may be ready to embark on a new nursing career journey.
-It is time to open up your mind to new nursing jobs away from the bedside.
+If the answer is YES, you may be ready to embark on a new non-bedside nursing career journey – no matter what nursing degree you hold!

 #1.
 Medical Device Sales Representative

-Medical device sales representatives are sales experts who sell medical equipment to hospitals, surgery centers, or physician offices.
+Medical device sales representatives are sales experts who sell medical equipment to hospitals, surgery centers, physician offices, and other institutions.
 Their job is to detail their products’ unique features and benefits and work as a liaison between the device company and the client.

 Many medical device sales representatives spend time in hospital operating rooms teaching physicians and staff how to use their company’s products.
 However, many sales reps sell products directly to hospital units as well.

-If you have an outgoing personality, a bulldog attitude, and enjoy meeting hospital and office staff around your city, this may be an excellent fit for you!
-It’s a lot of hard work- but medical device reps often make a high salary to match the stress.
+If you have an outgoing personality and think you would enjoy meeting hospital and office staff around your city, this may be an excellent fit for you!
+It’s a lot of hard work, but medical device reps often make a higher average salary to match the stress.

-Also, many medical device companies hire “clinical nurse specialists” to work as educators for specific products.
-CNSs travel to business accounts and do in-services.
+Also, many medical device companies hire Clinical Nurse Specialists (CNSs) to work as educators for specific products.
+A CNS travels to healthcare facilities to train healthcare professionals about new medical devices.
 That is a great way to get your foot in the door as a medical device sales representative when you have a clinical background as a nurse.

 - Work with a medical device headhunter